cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 })
 ```

-### Override route matchers
+### Override intercepts

-Unlike `cy.route()`, `cy.intercept()` currently does _not_ allow you to override a previous response.
-For more information on this, see [#9302](https://github.com/cypress-io/cypress/issues/9302) and [this blog post](https://glebbahmutov.com/blog/cypress-intercept-problems/#no-overwriting-interceptors).
-Overriding responses will be added in a future release.
+As of 7.0, newer intercepts are called before older intercepts, allowing users to override intercepts.
+[See "Handler ordering is reversed" for more details](#Handler-ordering-is-reversed).

+Before 7.0, intercepts could not be overridden.
+See [#9302](https://github.com/cypress-io/cypress/issues/9302) for more details.

 ## Migrating to Cypress 6.0